isaaccloh/377_swirl/README.md

 ## Submitting results
 Part of the grade for our class will be assessed based on the completion of the `swirl` lessons.
 To submit your results at the completion of a lesson, follow these easy steps:
 1. Once you reach the last question of the lesson, R will ask you if you want to submit a log of the lesson to Google Forms.
-Select `2: Yes`.
+Select `Yes` (this may be option 1 or 2).
 2. Your internet browser should open up to a Google form.
 Click *submit*---and you're done!

 ## Uninstalling and reinstalling